BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
+         For RelativeShotNoise and AbsoluteShotNoise stimuli,
-         For RelativeShotNoise stimulus, the coefficient of variation (sd/mean) of gamma-distributed amplitudes
+         the coefficient of variation (sd/mean) of gamma-distributed amplitudes

     .. blueconfig_value:: SDPercent
         :type: float
         :required: False
         :unit:
         :description:
-         For RelativeShotNoise Stimulus, the std dev of the current to inject as a percent of a cell's threshold current
+         For RelativeShotNoise stimulus, the std dev of the current to inject as a percent of a cell's threshold current.
+For RelativeOrnsteinUhlenbeck the std dev of the conductance to inject as a percent of a cell's inverse input resistance.

     .. blueconfig_value:: Lambda
         :type: float